RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 # Introduction:  { .intro}

-In this project, you'll learn how to use the data in your programs to make *decisions* about what to do.
+In this project, you'll make a quiz game to challenge your friends.

 # Step 1: Asking a question { .activity}